terminaldweller/mutator/README.md

 ## Announcements

+* mutator now has a daemon,a server and a client.
+It works, but we all know how much weight we can put on "it just works", don't we?
+I'll be polishing it over the coming days.
+For more info and detail see `README.md` under `daemon` in project root.
+Also, please do note that you don't have to use the server feature.
+You can just run mutator like before.
+It's an added functionality.
+It does not modify previous functionality.<br/>
 * mutator will be implementing [SaferCPlusPlus](https://github.com/duneroadrunner/SaferCPlusPlus) rule checks and automatic refactoring of code bases to use SaferCPlusPlus libraries.
 The first phase will begin with implementing the compliancy checks.
 You can read more about SaferCPlusPlus [here](http://duneroadrunner.github.io/SaferCPlusPlus/).<br/>
 * mutator's first website is up: [project mutator](https://bloodstalker.github.io/mutator/).<br/>
 * project mutator has changed licenses from LGPLv3 to GPLv2.<br/>